secorolab/FloorPlan-DSL/docs/Tutorial.md

         translation: x:7.0 m, y:0.0 m
         rotation: 0.0 deg
 ```
-### Modeling
+### Modelling

 Now that we have reviewed all of the important concepts, we can put them together in a model.
 The finished model for this tutorial is available [here](../models/hospital.floorplan), here we will go over the model section by section with some explanations when needed.

 ```
 Floor plan: hospital